TheApo98/ACE414_labs/lab1/README.md

 ```c
 int x_shift = y_shift - res;
 ```
->To get a usable character from it, the result is subtracted from the value '26' (Length of the English alphabet) and then using the modulo operator to find the remainder of the division with the number '26' (Length of the English alphabet), we get the plain text character value (0-25). <p style="color:red;">Explanation missing!?</p>
+>To get a usable character from it, the result is subtracted from the value '26' (Length of the English alphabet) and then using the modulo operator to find the remainder of the division with the number '26' (Length of the English alphabet), we get the plain text character value (0-25).
 ```c
 res = abs(ALPHABET_SIZE - x_shift) % ALPHABET_SIZE;
 ```